 Potty training can seem daunting and scary.
 I think that anything to help make it easier or more fun for families is a good thing!
-This morning I want to share a tutorial for a clutch to keep Pull-Ups® and wipes in.
+This morning I want to share how to make a DIY diaper clutch to keep Pull-Ups® and wipes in.
 The clutch makes it easy to grab what you need out of your purse or diaper bag.
 It’s perfect for when your little one needs to run to the potty!

 - 1/2 yard of fabric for the outside